Протеин: Полное руководство для спортсменов и любителей ЗОЖ

 • Metabolism: High-protein diets speed up your metabolism, helping your body burn more calories.

-Scientific evidence confirms that protein is essential not only for athletes but for anyone who wants to stay healthy.
-However, it is important to maintain a balance and not exceed the recommended dosages.
+Scientific evidence confirms that protein is essential not only for athletes but for anyone seeking to maintain health.
+However, it's important to maintain a balance and not exceed the recommended dosage.

 Sources